mfumagalli/Copenhagen/Files/day1.md

 	3: binary 3 times likelihood	.glf.gz
 	4: text version (10 log likes)	.glf.gz
 ```
+<\details>
 A description of these different implementation can be found [here](http://www.popgen.dk/angsd/index.php/Genotype_likelihoods).
 The GATK model refers to the first GATK paper, SAMtools is somehow more sophisticated (non-independence of errors), SOAPsnp requires a reference sequence for recalibration of quality scores, SYK is error-type specific.
 For most applications and data, GATK and SAMtools models should give similar results.

-Let's assume to work with European samples (Italians of course) only.
+Let's assume to analyse European (Italian, of course) samples only.
 A possible command line to estimate allele frequencies might be:
 ```
 $NGS/angsd/angsd -b $DATA/EUR.bams -ref $REF -out Results/EUR \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
         -minMapQ 20 -minQ 20 -minInd 5 -setMinDepth 7 -setMaxDepth 30 -doCounts 1 \
-        -GL 2 -doGlf 4
+        -GL 2 -doGlf 4 2> /dev/null
 ```
 where we specify:
 * -GL 2: genotype likelihood model as in GATK